chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 You may additionally choose to create a `Project Devops Editors` policy and a `Project Devops Viewers` policy.
 Once those are in place, you or your `project-devops` Owner can add members to each policy to give them privileges to view or edit resources assigned to `Project Devops`.
-To create those policies, use the JSON below:
+To create those policies, use the JSON below for Project Viewers Policy and Project Editors Policy, respectively:

 ##### Project Viewers Policy